-5 Christmas Markets in Germany Kids Will Love
+5 Amazing Christmas Markets in Germany for Families

 Munich’s Christmas markets are mind blowing and may be overwhelming with small children in tow, so I recommend finding one of the smaller markets to enjoy.

 Munich’s main Christmas market is on the Marienplatz and it is as magical as they come.
 The main Christmas tree is covered in over 3,000 lights, and sparkles like a beacon in front of the Rathaus.
 No one knows the exact height of the tree, because the city holds a guessing contest and awards the winner a prize.

 The main market covers over 20,000 square meters and features typical Bavarian handicrafts and food, including chestnuts, schneeballen, and stollen.

 In the New Town Hall (Neues Rathaus), a white angel sits behind a counter and takes letters to the Christkind (Christ child) daily.
 This service also includes a reply with an original “Christkindl” stamp.
 This location also has a Himmelswerkstat (Heavenly Workshop) where children (ages 6-12) can make holiday crafts and prepare for Christmas with staff from the Munich Children’s Museum.

 Also, beware the Krampus!
 They look scary, but they’re totally harmless (they are meant to frighten those children who have been naughty).
 Over 300 masked beings who frighten visitors to the Munich Christmas market during the big traditional run of the Krampusses.
 The scary fellows with their shaggy fur costumes will run around a second time about a week later.

 There are at least seven other major markets throughout the city and many other smaller ones.
 We recommend the Weinaachtsdorf (Christmas Village) at the Residenz.
 It is smaller, equally festive, and contained so children aren’t going very far if they get lost.
 Munich with kids at the holidays is one of our favorite places to be.